What is customer experience? The complete guide

 6. Deliver proactive experiences

-Proactive support for me is about getting ahead of technical issues, breakdowns, issues that you have identified—and then reaching out to customers to let them know: Hey, here’s what’s going on and here’s what we’re doing about it Annette Franz, founder and CEO of CX Journey
+“Proactive support for me is about getting ahead of technical issues, breakdowns, issues that you have identified—and then reaching out to customers to let them know: Hey, here’s what’s going on, and here’s what we’re doing about it,” says Franz.

 7. Use data and analytics

-The stories found in the data about your customers and your support agents will clue you into many things: the efficiency of the support organization, general satisfaction with the interactions, behavioral trends amongst your customers, and lots more.
+The stories found in the data will clue you into many things: the efficiency of the support organization, general satisfaction with the interactions, consumer behavior trends, and lots more.